Paul Bernays Award

 The Swiss Society for Logic and Philosophy of Science appoints an award committee each year.
 The committee has full discretion to choose the award winner in accordance with the rules mentioned above.
 All its decisions are final.

-The award committee 2021 consists of: Andrea Cantini (Florence), Reinhard Kahle (Tübingen), Giovanni Sommaruga (Zurich), and Thomas Studer (Berne).
-Nominations for the Paul Bernays Award 2021 should be sent to Giovanni Sommaruga (email@example.com) by July 18, 2021.
+The award committee 2022 consists of: Laura Crosilla (Oslo), Reinhard Kahle (Tübingen), Giovanni Sommaruga (Zurich), and Thomas Studer (Berne).
+Nominations for the Paul Bernays Award 2022 should be sent to Giovanni Sommaruga (firstname.lastname@example.org) by July 24, 2022.

 The winner of the 2020 Bernays award was